cleesmith/NiceGUI-primer/README.md

 	python -B 1_get_all_urls.py
 	```

-3. scrape the text from all urls into a text file
+3. Scrape the text from all urls into a text file

-4. scrape the text from all urls into a PDF file
+4. Scrape the text from all urls into a PDF file